Five Star Movement: Same-sex marriage

 On 15 July 2012, Grillo publicly expressed his support for same-sex marriage, when the subject was discussed in the PD's National Assembly.
 In offering his support to marriage between homosexual citizens, Grillo broke his silence on the subject; some observers had speculated he opposed same-sex marriage.

-On 28 October 2014, an online referendum took place among the activists of the M5S on the recognition of same-sex civil partnerships, in which 21,360 voted in favour and 3,908 voted to oppose it.
+On 28 October 2014, an online referendum took place among the activists of the M5S on the recognition of same-sex civil partnerships, in which 21,360 voted in favour and 3,908 voted against.
 In February 2016, the M5S decided not to officially back the proposal of recognition of stepchild adoption for same-sex civil partnerships, refusing to take an official stand, and gave its parliamentarians freedom to vote their conscience on the matter.

 The M5S supports the DDL Zan, an anti-homophobia law, which failed to pass in 2020.
 In the aftermath, the M5S defended itself from accusations by Italia Viva.
 On 31 March 2022, Senator Alessandra Maiorino introduced a bill to legalise same-sex marriage.